 Caledonia State Park

-Picnicking: More than 450 picnic tables are provided for year-round use.
-Two picnic pavilions may be reserved up to 11 months in advance for a fee.
+Picnicking: Oak and pine trees along Conococheague Creek shade picnic tables and charcoal grills.
+Two rustic, CCC-era picnic pavilions may be reserved up to 11 months in advance for a fee.
 Unreserved picnic pavilions are free on a first-come, first-served basis.

 Fishing: The East Branch Conococheague and Rocky Mountain creeks and Carbaugh Run flow through the park and the surrounding state forest lands, offering many exciting places for anglers.
 Brown trout, rainbow trout, native brook trout and some warm-water game fish can be found in these streams.